PCR-git/AC-SINDy/README.md

-## Compositional Neural SINDy: Scalable Sparse Identification of Nonlinear Dynamics
+## AC-SINDy: Scalable Sparse Identification of Nonlinear Dynamics via Arithmetic Circuits

-A compositional neural extension of the Sparse Identification of Nonlinear Dynamics (SINDy) framework for learning sparse, interpretable dynamical systems.
+A compositional extension of the Sparse Identification of Nonlinear Dynamics (SINDy) framework that replaces explicit feature libraries with structured arithmetic circuits for learning sparse, interpretable dynamical systems.

-The original SINDy algorithm (Brunton et al., 2016) identifies governing equations by selecting a sparse combination of candidate functions.
-This project replaces the explicit function library with a structured neural architecture, enabling more expressive and scalable representations.
+The original SINDy algorithm (Brunton et al., 2016) identifies governing equations by selecting a sparse combination of candidate functions from a predefined library.
+In contrast, this project constructs candidate functions implicitly through compositions of linear transformations and multiplicative interactions, enabling a more scalable and structured representation.

 ---

 ## Repository Structure

 ```
-neural-sindy/
+ac-sindy/
 ├── model/
 │   ├── layers.py          # masked linear, Hadamard layer, etc.
 │   ├── models.py          # SINDy models